DML Commands - Data Loading

 FALSE: An existing file with the same name is not overwritten.

-If you attempt to PUT a file but cannot because a file with the same name already exists in the stage, you can do any of the following:
+If attempts to PUT a file fail because a file with the same name exists in the target stage, the following options are available:

-OVERWRITE = TRUE.
+OVERWRITE = TRUEin the PUT statement.
 Do this only if it is actually safe to overwrite a file with data that might not yet have been loaded into Snowflake.

 Supported values: TRUE, FALSE.